10 Best Mini Trampolines & Rebounders in UK – With Buying Guide!

 It’s a half folding design and takes a few times for the cords to loosen a bit so it can be VERY difficult to open properly for the first few times.
 Make sure you’ve got the muscles or ask someone else to help you!
 But when folded it’s really small and can fit almost everywhere.

 There are six legs and 63 cm (25in) of rebounding area diameter.
-A respectable weight limit of 135 kg (21 stone) means nearly anyone can bounce on this rebounder.
+A respectable weight limit of 135 kg (21 stone) means nearly anyone can bounce on it, making FitBounce PRO perfect mini trampoline for adults.

 The trampoline comes with two spare cords if some break and a convenient storage bag, so that’s extra value.
 Considering the high end price, it’s the least we’ve expected, to be honest.
 It comes with a “bounceometer” that tracks the number of bounces you’ve done during the training session so you can monitor your progress.
 Included are two video and one music download (60 minutes of workout music).